chloebarber/aardplugins/README.md

 SpellupBar - compresses lengthly, verbose spellup dialogue to a loading bar.

 Master Interface - turn miniwindows into tabs.
 Combines minimap, exits, room description, graffiti, room npcs, objects into a single elegant window.
+Integrates with InquisitorDB to automatically show real level and alignment on room npcs.
 Adds maps.gaardian hyperlinks for current area.

 Market Board plugin - filter by category to tabs, click to appraise.
 Easy bid.
 Price tracking of average sale prices?